Sen-Sai/WSrevisions/README.md

 Some revision based queries

 ## Installation
-Grab in instance from the Wikibase Task repository.
+Grab an instance from the Wikibase Task repository.
 Create a "WSrevisions" folder in your Wiki extensions folder and extract the files there.
 Add the following line to your localsettings.php : <pre>require_once( "$IP/extensions/WSrevisions/WSrevisions.php" );</pre>

 ### FAQ